Turbo Team Makes Major Progress

 Roadster Salon has built a worldwide reputation as being the premier restoration and modernization facility for Fiat Spiders.
 But a lesser-known fondness and expertise for the Alfa Romeo Duetto has recently come to light.
 The lovely “boat tail” Pininfarina masterpiece know as the Duetto gained exposure and popularity when prominently featured in the 1967 Dustin Hoffman classic film, The Graduate.

 The Duetto was officially imported to the US from 1967-1969 before adopting the less popular “cam-tail” design change in 1970.
 Collectors and Aficionados are very specific about which model year of the Duetto they prefer.
-Director Rob Baird has become quite knowledgeable in this regard.
+Director has become quite knowledgeable in this regard.
 “Many of the original Duettos have been lost to deterioration and rust.
 Of those remaining, the 67-68 version with the carbureted 1600cc engine is much more desirable than the later version.”

 According to NADA Classic Car Guide, the best examples of the earlier Duetto can bring well into the six-figure range–whereas the more plentiful 1969 version (with mechanical fuel injection) is worth about 50% less for a comparable car.
 “Be careful here, because the restoration costs for a 1967-68 version is about the same as a 1969 Duetto.
 Although the model years look very similar, the end value is quite different,” Baird said.
 Still for those on a tighter budget with a fondness for the Duetto style, the 1969 can be a much more affordable alternative.